 How does the real interest rate change the level of economic output?

 Higher real interest rates reduces aggregate expenditure by increasing the cost of loans while increasing the earnings from savings.
 Both factors reduce expenditures by reducing consumption and investments, and therefore, aggregate expenditure.
 Higher real interest rates also increase the foreign exchange rate with other currencies, increasing the cost of exports while decreasing the cost for imports.
-Hence, more of the national income is spent for imports, and net exports decline as well.
+Hence, more of the national income is spent for imports, while net exports decline.
 Lower real interest rates have the opposite effects.

 If the supply of money grows only as fast as the economy, then there will be a long-run real interest rate that equates aggregate expenditure with the potential output quantity.
 An interest rate higher than the long-run real interest rate will cause the economy to contract, to produce less than its potential output, which will increase unemployment and lessen inflation, while an interest rate lower than the long-run rate will increase inflation.

 Real interest rates are not the only thing that can change aggregate expenditure.
 Factors less sensitive to the interest rate, such as changes in consumer or business confidence or changes in government purchases or taxation, will also affect aggregate expenditure.
 Nonetheless, real interest rates will be a major factor in altering the economic output due to these other factors — either enhancing or blunting their effect.

-Hence, real interest rates are the major monetary policy tool used by central banks to keep economic output close to potential output, using inflation as a measure of the deviation from potential output.
+Hence, interest rates are the major monetary policy tool used by central banks to keep economic output close to potential output, using inflation as a measure of the deviation from potential output.
 By keeping inflation low and steady, economic output will equal potential output.